Jullie2024/Cyber-Attack-Map-/README.md

 * access, search, upload and retrieve files from Elasticsearch
 * search for and debug open source code
 * document my work on github

+#Cyber attacks visualization tool

+This geoip attack map visualizer was developed to display network attacks on an organization in real time.
+The data server follows a syslog file, and parses out source IP, destination IP, source port, and destination port.
+The visualizations vary in color based on protocol type.
+[Click here](https://www.youtube.com/watch?v=t8NOJqvydkA) for a demo video